 14) Display stand adapter

-While the Arcadia Super/Strike gift-set might not come in the most attractive box, the flip-top lid does return.
-Inside the box you get everything that came with the 30th anniversary standard releases (including the option parts) as well as:
+While the Arcadia Super/Strike gift-sets don’t come in the most attractive box, the regular releases do have flip-top lids.
+Oddly, the “premium finish” (PF) releases come in black boxes that look awful and don’t have a flip-top lid.
+Between the release of the Hikaru and Roy PF and the Max & MIria PF toys, Arcadia changed from a gloss black box to a matte black box.
+Inside the box, you get everything that came with the 30th anniversary standard releases (including the option parts) as well as:

 Charm & Collectability: (4-5/5)